How To Choose the Right Size Toilet Flapper

 Toilet Age

 You might be surprised to learn that the age of your toilet can indicate which size flapper it takes.
-Toilets made between the years of 1950 and 2000 all take a standard 2-inch toilet flapper.
+Toilets made between 1950 and 2000 all take a standard 2-inch toilet flapper.
 Toilets made in or after 2000 may take the standard 2-inch flapper or require a large 3-inch flapper.
 If you have a newer toilet, especially if it has dual flush capabilities, be sure to measure for the right fit.

 Flapper Frames

 Toilet flappers come in different materials, and that can impact how they fit and function, and which toilets they’ll fit in.
-There are two common flapper materials—rubber and hard plastic.
+There are two common flapper materials: rubber and hard plastic.

 All-rubber flappers, also called flexible frame flappers, fit most flush valve drains and can stretch to fit angled seated flush valves, odd-sized flush valves, and flush valves that don’t have an area to mount a fixed flapper attachment.